Smith & Wollensky: Miami Beach

 In a two-story building on the waterfront, S&W's Miami is technically located at the extreme southern end of Miami Beach and offers views of the Miami skyline and ships passing through Government Cut into and out of the port of Miami.
 It takes advantage of its waterfront location, with an outdoor patio for diners to enjoy the outdoors.

 Las Vegas

 The restaurant had three floors and was across from the City Center on the Las Vegas Strip.

-Two years later, on May 15, 2019, the restaurant re-opened in a significantly smaller location within the Grand Canal Shoppes at The Venetian Las Vegas.
+In May 2019, the restaurant re-opened in a significantly smaller location within the Grand Canal Shoppes at The Venetian Las Vegas.

 Massachusetts

-Three Smith & Wollensky restaurants exist in Massachusetts, with the Boston-based restaurant located on the Fort Point Channel near South Station, a second restaurant in Wellesley, and a third restaurant in Burlington which opened in 2023.
+Three Smith & Wollensky restaurants exist in Massachusetts, with the Boston-based restaurant located on the Fort Point Channel near South Station, a second restaurant in Wellesley, and a third restaurant in Burlington, which opened in 2023.

 The original Boston restaurant closed in May 2018.
 This location formerly occupied the Armory of the First Corps of Cadets, a castle built in 1891 originally intended as a military building.
 It was the only Smith & Wollensky location on the National Register of Historic Places.